 As we look to the future of our organization and the community we serve, we will continue to provide emergency services to survivors and commit to partnering with communities within Cook County to create a future free of domestic violence, sexual assault, and human trafficking.

 Anyone can be affected by or subjected to domestic violence, sexual assault, and/or human trafficking (DV/SA/HT) though statistics show trends of gender-based violence: women and girls are more likely to be subjected to violence and men and boys are more likely to choose to perpetrate violence. *This does not mean all women and girls nor all men and boys.
 As we learn more about the trends and causes of violence, we can direct our work toward education and prevention.

-Anyone can be subjected to or affected by domestic and/or sexual violence regardless of age, race, gender identity/expression, ethnicity, national origin, abilities, immigration status, sexual orientation, religion, or socioeconomic status.
-The VPC does not discriminate and works with anyone who currently is or has been subjected to or affected by domestic and/or sexual violence including minors.
-We work with primary survivors of domestic and/or sexual violence as well as secondary survivors.
+The VPC does not discriminate and works with anyone who currently is or has been affected by or subjected to DV/SA/HT including minors.
+We work with primary survivors as well as secondary survivors.
 Secondary survivors are those who are close to the primary survivor and suffer consequences of the violence alongside the primary survivor.
-Secondary survivors can be friends, family, co-workers, neighbors, teachers, religious leaders, coaches, community members etc. Our staff and volunteers create a welcoming, safe and inclusive environment for everyone.
+Secondary survivors can be friends, family, co-workers, neighbors, teachers, religious leaders, coaches, community members, and other roles.
+Our staff and volunteers create a welcoming, safe, and inclusive environment for everyone.